Krillh/Airzlinshire/Gvar/Old Gvar Sentence Examples.md

 	**Note:** /pen/ is used to talk about the direct subject in the 3rd person, while /pun/ is for the auxiliary subject, per se.
 If you've been mostly talking about person A, then they get /pen/, while person B would get /pun/.

+The endless fields and towering mountains painted a breathtaking backdrop as I walked across the country.
+/gmasha gmegnan a bnosha glan tfisi o /